predlico/ARAGOG/Readme.md

-# RAG Experiment Repository
+# ARAGOG - Advanced Retrieval Augmented Generation Output Grading :spider:

-This repository contains code and resources for our RAG (Retrieval-Augmented Generation) experiment.
+This repository contains code and resources for our RAG (Retrieval-Augmented Generation) experiments.
 We are comparing different RAG approaches on the same dataset.

 ## General Guidelines